PERSONAL FINANCE |

 DESCRIPTION

-Students learn how insurance can help them avoid serious financial losses.
-First, they experience a robbery (without being insured) and calculate their loss.
-Next, they shop for insurance and explore the relationship between the deductible and the premium.
-They also look at the relationship between the amount of coverage and the premium.
-Students then purchase insurance and experience another robbery.
-They collect on their loss minus the deductible.
-Students then look at medical insurance with co-pays and deductibles.
-They experience a large medical bill, but see that most of the expense is covered by the insurance.
+Students will learn how insurance can help them avoid serious future financial losses.
+First, they will experience a robbery (without being insured) and calculate their loss.
+Next, students will search for insurance and explore the relationships among deductibles, coverages, and premiums.
+Students then will purchase insurance and soon after, experience another robbery.
+Students will claim their loss with the insurance company and collect their money (minus the deductible).
+Then, students will investigate medical insurance with co-pays and deductibles.
+Students will receive a large medical bill but realize that most of the expenses are covered by their insurance.

 LEARNING OBJECTIVES

-• Students will understand the importance of insurance in protecting themselves financially.
+- Students will describe the importance of insurance in protecting themselves financially.

-• Students will understand what a deductible is and how it relates to premiums.
+- Students will explain the concept of a deductible and how it relates to premiums.

-• Students will understand how medical insurance works and the relationship between co-pays, deductibles and premiums.
+- Students will describe medical insurance and the relationship among co-pays, deductibles, and premiums.

 TIME